Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Benchmarks

 \subsubsection{Atari}

-We conducted experiments in pixel-based reinforcement learning using the Atari-10 benchmark, a smaller subset of the Atari suite often reduced to 10–26 games.
-For our setup, we ran 27 Atari games across different difficulty levels, training with PPO from CleanRL as the baseline algorithm (See Figure~\ref{fig:benchmark}).
+We conducted pixel-based reinforcement learning experiments using the Arcade Learning Environment (ALE) \citep{bellemare2013arcade}.
+We start from the Atari-10 suite \citep{aitchison2023atari} and extend it with additional environments from the Atari-20 suite \citep{fedus_replay}, yielding a broader subset of the ALE benchmark.
+In total, we evaluate 28 games spanning varying difficulty levels, trained with PPO from CleanRL \citep{huang2022cleanrl} as the baseline.
+Two games overlap across the subsets (Bowling and Q*bert).
+We report IQM returns (see Figure~\ref{fig:aggregate_performance2}, Left) following the evaluation protocol of \citep{agarwal2021deep,ceron2024mixtures,ceron2024value,sokar2025mind}.